techsolx/sympy_setup_demo/README.md

 You can run this online, by clicking on the below link, nothing to install or follow, try it here:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/techsolx/sympy_setup_demo.git/HEAD)
-cd into the new repo and pull the files in individually like this:

 Or clone the repo and install the requirements